 You’ve likely heard the term insulin resistance, but what is insulin resistance?
 Understanding insulin resistance can help you improve your health, find a healthy weight, and prevent chronic disease.

-Keep reading to learn about insulin resistance, health risks, and how to reverse insulin resistance with diet and lifestyle measures.
+Keep reading to learn about insulin resistance, health risks, and how to reverse insulin resistance with a healthy diet, physical activity, and lifestyle measures.
 Spoiler: healthy snacking is critical.

 What is Insulin Resistance?